rammstein4o/backbone.maps/README.md

 Based on [Edan Schwartz's work](https://github.com/eschwartz/backbone.googlemaps)

-A Backbone JS extension for interacting with the Google Maps API (v3.10)
+A Backbone JS extension for interacting with javascript maps APIs

 ## About backbone.googlemaps